-While the weather may be cooling off slightly, there’s always the impulse to hop in the car and head out of Auckland on a road trip…it’s part of our DNA.
+No matter how great the City of Sails is, there’s always the impulse to hop in the car and head out of Auckland on a road trip…it’s part of our DNA.
 Whether you want to unwind in nature, have an adventure or soak in the sights on a ferry before stopping for something to eat and drink, we have it all at our fingertips.

-Here are 12 epic day trips for you to tick off one by one!
+Here are 12 epic day trips out of Auckland for you to tick off one by one!

 Head 50km north of Auckland to historic and beautiful Puhoi—hire a kayak and take a gentle ride down the river, browse the quaint shops and then stop for a bite to eat and a drink at the Puhoi Pub Hotel.